fallen-icarus/cardano-options/README.md

 ## Specification
-The protocol is composed of one validator script and multiple asset-pair specific minting policies that work together.
+The protocol is composed of one validator script and multiple minting policies that work together.
 All options, no matter how different the terms, use the same validator script.
-Minting policies are unique for every asset-pair.
+Minting policies however, are unique for every asset-pair.

 ### Components
 An outline of the addresses, tokens, datums, and redeemers used in Cardano-Options